SeventhSoulOli/awesome-for-beginners/README.md

 Inspired by [First Timers Only](https://kentcdodds.com/blog/first-timers-only) blog post.

-If you are a maintainer of open-source projects, add the label `first-timers-only` (or similar) to your pkroject and listfgb it here so that people can find it.
+If you are a maintainer of open-source projects, add the label `first-timers-only` (or similar) to your pkroject andfgfg listfgb it here so that people can find it.

 If you are not a programmer but wokuld like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.